MicrosoftDocs/customer-insights/ci-docs/audience-insights/prediction-based-segment.md

 manager: shellyha
 ---

-# Create a segment based on a prediction model
+# Create a segment based on a prediction model (preview)

 The results of product recommendations, predicted customer churn, or predicted customer lifetime value can sometimes only apply to a subset of your customers.
 For example, identify customers that prefer a certain type of service and deliver specific recommendations to them.
 By creating segments based on model results, you can increase the personalization in the recommendations to your customers.